mj426382/ApiaryRegister/README.md

 docker compose up
 ```

-Keep ports 3000 and 8000 free for app.
+Remember to keep used ports free for app and fill .env files.

 To run docker in a background run: